doesprintfwork/hackintoshisfun.ml/docs/offline-installer-guide/offline-part-2/README.md

 6. Close it and run TransMac as Administrator
 7. Click on your USB and go to `macOS Base System (or OS X Base System)/Install macOS xxx.app/Contents`
 8. Drag and drop the prepared SharedSupport folder here
 9. Done!
-Proceed to the [next part](../../clover-installtion/usb-clover/README#configuring-clover-in-windows)!
+Read the extra phase to change the boot-loader to OpenCore or proceed to the [next part](../../clover-installtion/usb-clover/README#configuring-clover-in-windows)!

 ![Steps 1 - 5](../../_images/ezgif-4-3f1d85748df0.gif)

 ![Steps 6 - 8](../../_images/2019-06-16-22-29-_2.gif)

+## Extra Phase -- Changing boot-loader to OpenCore

 ---